By:

 with anything else, an important issue with respect to coordination

-development is to provide stimulus that is specific (and therefore
+development is to provide stimulus that is specific (and therefore appropriate)

-appropriate) for the individual.
-Prescribing drills that are
+for the individual.
+Prescribing drills that are either too easy or too

-have a less than optimal result.
+difficult for the young athlete will have a less than optimal result.

 An

-interesting note is that there appears to be a cap with respect
+interesting note is that there appears to be a cap with respect to coordination

-to coordination development and ability.
-Younger athletes who
+development and ability.
+Younger athletes who learn to master the elements

-(balance, rhythm, spatial awareness, reaction etc), are far
+associated with good coordination (balance, rhythm, spatial awareness,

-better off then athletes who are not exposed to this kind of
+reaction etc), are far better off then athletes who are not exposed

-exercise stimulation until advanced ages.
-The ability to optimally
+to this kind of exercise stimulation until advanced ages.
+The ability

-the claim that global, early exposure is the key from an athletic
+validates the claim that global, early exposure is the key from an athletic

 development standpoint.
-Again, global coordination will serve
+Again, global coordination will serve as the

 Once

-again, it is important to mention that coordination development
+again, it is important to mention that coordination development is a

-into sport specific stimulus at a young age and expected to
+stimulus at a young age and expected to vault into the ranks of elite

-company says, ‘You Can’t Become a Champion Until
+athletics.
+As the motto of my company says, ‘You Can’t Become

-You Become An Athlete’.
+a Champion Until You Become An Athlete.

 Furthermore,

-it is important to understand that coordination-based exercises
+it is important to understand that coordination-based exercises must

-must be introduced during the preadolescent ages.
-Adolescence
+be introduced during the preadolescent ages.
+Adolescence is not an appropriate

-is not an appropriate time during which to begin elements of
+time during which to begin elements of coordination training.
+As strength,

-coordination training.
-As strength, speed, height and body mass
+speed, height and body mass change significantly during these years,

-significantly during these years, it is much more prudent to
+it is much more prudent to reinforce already known movements, rather

-Herein lies the art and understanding of developing a young
+than teach new ones.
+Herein lies the art and understanding of developing

-athlete.
+a young athlete.
 Coaches, trainers and parents must accept the fact

-that developing a healthy and successful athlete is a journey
+that developing a healthy and successful athlete is a journey or process

-or process that encompasses several varying degrees of stimulus,
+that encompasses several varying degrees of stimulus, all of which build

-all of which build on top of the other.
+on top of the other.

 Coordination

-training for example, is introduced during the pre-adolescent
+training for example, is introduced during the pre-adolescent ages while

-the nervous systems ability to learn new skills easily) and
+ability to learn new skills easily) and movement habits have not yet

-scope of coordination training changes during the adolescent
+been ingrained as permanent.
+The scope of coordination training changes

-of movement should take precedent over learning new movement-based
+refinement of movement should take precedent over learning new movement-based

 skills.
-In post-adolescence, coordination training can once
+In post-adolescence, coordination training can once again be

-again be taken to new heights.
+taken to new heights.

 One